AT-Publishing/website/_posts/2016-08-06-finexening.md

 Poloniex ...
 Well, who knows anything about Poloniex, right?

-#### Is there still hope?
+> Is there still hope?

-Bitfinex will not pay for the losses of its customers.
+Bitfinex reps said the company will not pay for the losses of its customers.
 Bitstamp did, but the loss was smaller and they had VC funding.
 The only way a VC might want to flow into Bitfinex would probably be via an acquisition.
-If some other exchange with better security bought Finex they could essentially only buy the user base and their position.
-To simplify it, Finex accounts could carry on their existence on another platform with their pre-hack balance.

 Bitfinex's daily volume was known and it seems that a hack of this size wasn't such a big hit really.
-It is unclear why Bitfinex people refuse to state their net BTC worth.
+However, Bitfinex reps refuse to state the exchange's net worth.

 <div class="reddit-embed" data-embed-media="www.redditmedia.com" data-embed-parent="false" data-embed-live="false" data-embed-uuid="fdea13c4-49b9-4650-8d42-28a36418d318" data-embed-created="2016-08-06T15:11:12.669Z"><a href="https://www.reddit.com/r/BitcoinMarkets/comments/4vtv1m/bitfinex_down_due_to_bitcoin_security_breach/d666970">Comment</a> from discussion <a href="https://www.reddit.com/r/BitcoinMarkets/comments/4vtv1m/bitfinex_down_due_to_bitcoin_security_breach/">Bitfinex down due to bitcoin security breach</a>.</div><script async src="https://www.redditstatic.com/comment-embed.js"></script>

-## Places to watch

-* stakepool teamspeak
-* reddit's bitcoin markets
-* trading view cryptocurrency trollbox
-* /u/zanetackett with a big grain of salt
-* bitfinex.statuspage.io

-**NOTE** There have been phishing emails from "ibitfinex.com", these are fraudulent.

-## The price action coming from this?
+> The price action coming from this?

-Because altcoins often mirror Bitcoin's price action, do expect a wild ride until the dust settles...Which might take months.
-In an event like this all TA is probably worthless.

-There will be more shit to come once people realize Zane is a nice guy but all in all, not your family, and that blockchain companies are full of ex JP Morgan motherfuckers who are only going where the $$$ is and don't give a shit about the people who actually make the existence of the business possible - the customers.
-And since folks with pedigrees are so networked each with another they will never lose a penny or reputation, effectively.
-We traders will, unless we protect our assets by a proper risk management.
+There was a major dump.

 <div class="reddit-embed" data-embed-media="www.redditmedia.com" data-embed-parent="false" data-embed-live="false" data-embed-uuid="d2b63219-1fca-4470-89f6-4ae4d2375cb6" data-embed-created="2016-08-06T15:21:08.578Z"><a href="https://www.reddit.com/r/BitcoinMarkets/comments/4webkx/daily_discussion_saturday_august_06_2016/d66p3hw">Comment</a> from discussion <a href="https://www.reddit.com/r/BitcoinMarkets/comments/4webkx/daily_discussion_saturday_august_06_2016/">[Daily Discussion] Saturday, August 06, 2016</a>.</div><script async src="https://www.redditstatic.com/comment-embed.js"></script>